Deathshot78/road_segmentation/README.md

 # 🛰️ End-to-End Deep Learning Pipeline for Road Network Extraction from Satellite Imagery

 This project implements a complete, state-of-the-art deep learning pipeline for **semantic segmentation of road networks** from high-resolution satellite imagery.
-Using the **SpaceNet Roads Challenge dataset**, this work goes beyond a simple model implementation to tackle the complex, real-world challenges of **geospatial data processing, model optimization, and advanced post-processing** to generate clean, connected road graphs.
+Using the **SpaceNet Roads Challenge dataset**, this work goes beyond a simple model implementation to tackle the complex, real-world challenges of **geospatial data processing, model optimization, and post-processing** to generate clean, connected road graphs.

 ✅ The final model achieves a validation **IoU of ~0.60**, demonstrating strong performance in identifying road pixels.
-🛠️ More importantly, the project includes a **post-processing pipeline** to convert raw pixel-level predictions into a **topologically coherent road network**, suitable for real-world applications.
+🛠️ More importantly, the project includes a **post-processing pipeline** to convert raw pixel-level predictions into a **coherent road network**, suitable for real-world applications.

 ![Results](assets/results.png)